raoconnor/raoconnor.github.io/_posts/2025-12-27-Migration-to-Nutanix-Part-4.md

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/movelab4/linux-plan-2.png" width="800"></kbd>

-´´´After moving Rocky Linux 8 to the migration plan the warning below apears, I didn't really process this warning at first and removed the machine from the plan.
-However while Rocky Linux is not supported on ESX **it is supported by AVH and Move**, I had a similar message in Part 5 with a Windows Server 2025 left it in the plan and had no problems.´´´
+> After moving Rocky Linux 8 to the migration plan the warning below apears, I didn't really process this warning at first and removed the machine from the > plan.
+However while Rocky Linux is not supported on ESX **it is supported by AVH and Move**, I had a similar message in Part 5 with a Windows Server 2025 > left it in the plan and had no problems.´´´

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/movelab4/linux-plan-3.png" width="300"></kbd>